 Official Doomsday Clock Website

 On the 26th of January 2017, the Doomsday Clock was moved from three to two-and-a-half minutes to midnight.
-Their official statement can be read here.
+Their official statement from then can be read here.

-Obviously the recent nuclear bomb and missile tests by North Korea increase the complexity and danger of the situation.
+The nuclear bomb and missile tests by North Korea around that time increased the complexity and danger of the situation.